meriladislav/odimh5_validator/README.md

 This program is used to simply check the value of a given attribute.
 It runs faster, because it doesn\`t need to load all the hdf5 file structure and the ODIM standard.

 The type of the attribute is assumed according to its value - set by the `-v` or `--value` option.
-It is assumed to be a string if any aplhabetical letter appears in the value.
+It is assumed to be a string if any alphabetical letter appears in the value.
 It\`s assumed to be a 64-bit real if it isn\`t a string and has a decimal point.
 In any other cases the value is assumed to be a 64-bit integer.

 To restrict the output only to WARNING and ERROR messages You can use the `--noInfo` option.